Chemical Dependency & Mental Health Sales Tax Program

 Snohomish County Ordinance 08-154 also created the Chemical Dependency & Mental Health Program Advisory Board to “make recommendations to the executive, legislative, and judicial branches of county government to promote efficient and cost-effective implementation and use of the tax imposed”.

-For 2012, the Chemical Dependency/Mental Health (CDMH) Program Advisory Board will meet the 3rd Wednesday of every even month (February, April, June, etc.) from 5:30 pm - 8:30 pm at Compass Health (4526 Federal Avenue, Everett).
+The Chemical Dependency/Mental Health (CDMH) Program Advisory Board meets the 3rd Wednesday of every even month (February, April, June, etc.) from 5:30 pm - 8:30 pm at Compass Health (4526 Federal Avenue, Everett).
 This meeting is open to the public.
-Approved meeting minutes are now available below.
+Approved meeting minutes are posted below.
 If you would like additional information, please email Wendy Roullier or call (425) 388-7236.

 - June 15, 2011 (34 kb)